bayardev/rolling-log/README.md

 ### Requirements

-- Monolog works with PHP 5.6 or above.
+- Rolling-Log works with PHP 5.6 or above.

 ### Submitting bugs and feature requests